High court's Alabama ruling sparks alarm over voting rights

 With the Alabama case, the court is wading further into Section 2 limits over redistricting maps.

-“It’s concerning,” said Devin Rosborough, a senior staff attorney at the ACLU voting rights project.
+“It’s concerning,” said Davin Rosborough, a senior staff attorney at the ACLU voting rights project.

 Alabama Democratic Party Chairman Chris England, who is a member of the Alabama Legislature from Tuscaloosa, said he fears the Supreme Court’s action will reverberate and embolden other GOP-controlled states.